Supersonic-Sites/Condesa/content/_index.md

   - bg_color: white
     phone: +1 (604) 874-1879
     cta: Send
-    desc: "We are like an oldtime teacher, eager to put our knowledge to the test and at your service.
-Don’t hesitate to reach out to us."
+    desc: We are like an oldtime teacher, eager to put our knowledge to the test and at your service.
+Don’t hesitate to reach out to us.
     usebasin: https://usebasin.com/f/9e27fcf84caf
     title: Get In Touch
     type: contact